open-tool/mobile-test-platform/README.md

 ## farm-server

+Server Features
+- Automatic Device Recreation: After each use, devices are automatically recreated to ensure a clean environment between test runs.
+- Device Health Monitoring: The server continuously monitors device states and automatically recreates problematic devices.
+- Idle Device Cleanup: The server tracks devices allocated to clients and releases them if they exceed the usage timeout.
+This behavior is controlled by the `device_busy_timeout` parameter.
+- Dynamic Reconfiguration: The server can be reconfigured on the fly without requiring a restart.
+- Configurable Port Range: The server allows device connections within a specified port range.
+See the `start_port` and `end_port` parameters for configuration.
+- Swagger: it could be found with URL [server_url]/swagger-ui/index.html

 The server is a Kotlin Spring Boot application.

-The example of building and launching the server application can be found in the `scripts/build-and-deploy-farm-server.sh` file.
+An example of building and launching the server application can be found in the `scripts/build-and-deploy-farm-server.sh` file.

 To build the server application, run: